Can Music Help you Sleep?

 The short answer is yes.
-There are a number of studies that suggest acute increases in sleep quality when listening to relaxing music.
-In a meta-analysis of 10 different sleep studies,results supported the case for music intervention as a reliable sleep-therapy option.
-However, the results are not always so black and white.
+There are a number of studies that suggest significant increases in sleep quality when listening to relaxing music.
+In a meta-analysis of 10 different sleep studies, results supported the case for music intervention as a reliable sleep-therapy option.
+The results, however, are not always so black and white.
 One survey questioned 651 Americans on sleep habits, their music preferences and whether they used music for sleep aid.
 Of those questioned, 62% claimed that they used music to fall asleep although a large variety of music genres were reported.
-This suggests that although one would expect music such as classical pieces to be most effective in relaxing the mind, a subject’s preferred genre can prove to be just as useful.
+Interestingly, this suggests that although one would expect music such as classical pieces to be most effective in relaxing the mind, a subject’s preferred genre can prove to be just as useful.

+But can music help you stay asleep?
 The right kind of music does not harm sleep and may help in unanticipated ways.
-In a study concerning young adults with short sleep latency,sedative music was played for the first hour they were in bed at a sleep lab.
+In a study concerning young adults with short sleep latency, sedative music was played for the first hour they were in bed at a sleep lab.
 What researchers found was that, while the music did not necessarily help them fall asleep faster, it did increase deep sleep stages, suggesting a statistically higher sleep quality with the use of music.
-With depression and anxiety on the rise, it is good to know that something simple and readily available can be effective to provide natural anxiety help and possibly improve sleep quality.

 In reviewing the research regarding music as sleep therapy, the idea of classical music comes up regularly.
-Classical seems to be the universal mascot for relaxing music.
-Tempo is a major influence on the relaxing qualities of music and the classical genre seems to have a large cast of entries with a consistently low tempo that approximates the beating heart heard in the womb.
-If one were to try applying the results of these studies, classical music should be a reliable starting point considering its tried and true reputation.
+Classical seems to be the universal go-to for relaxing music.
+Tempo, or the speed at which the beat is played, is a major influence on the relaxing qualities of music and the classical genre seems to have a large catalogue of options with a consistently lower tempo that approximates the beating heart heard in the womb.
 It stands to reason that loud music with erratic beats and tempo are not likely conducive to natural relaxation and sleep.

 It is important not to adopt a one size fits all mindset regarding music therapy and use.
-Sleep disorders can be helped with musical intervention, yet what some might consider an aid, others might consider a disturbance.
+Sleep disorders can be helped with the right musical intervention, yet what some would consider an aid, others might consider a disturbance.
 It is important to acknowledge what works for the individual with something as variable as sleep and music preference.
-That being said, music has had a proven impact on depression levels in the elderly, with a portion of the effects correlating with improved sleep.
-Just like Zenbev, music is natural and when used in the right way provides natural help for anxiety and sleep.
+Just like Zenbev, music is natural and when used in the right way provides natural help for getting you off to peaceful, restful, deep sleep.